oklahoma map logo - oklahoma state flag

 OK Relief Map

-oklahoma relief map
+Oklahoma relief map

 Click map to enlarge.

 The detailed Oklahoma map and the regional Oklahoma map display cities, roads, rivers, and lakes as well as terrain features.
 The detailed map shows only the State of Oklahoma, while the regional map shows Oklahoma and the surrounding region.
-Please be patient while waiting for these large maps to display.

 Oklahoma Infrastructure > Oklahoma Airports

-Oklahoma's capital city is Oklahoma City.
-Other major cities in Oklahoma include Tulsa, Norman and Lawton.
 In 2005, the population of Oklahoma was estimated at 3,543,442, which is about 51.7 people per square mile.
+In 2010, Oklahoma's population rose to 3,751,351 people.
+More recently, in the 2020 census, the Oklahoma population was 3,959,353.
 The state's Interstate Highways include I-35, I-40, and I-44.

 Oklahoma Topography